What is LH?

 Remember that a positive LH test does not confirm that ovulation has, or will happen, but indicates that the body is initiating ovulation.
 A temperature rise must follow the positive ovulation test to confirm that ovulation has occurred.
-If you had a positive LH result but no placed ovulation yet, it's due to lack of data.
-It is important to then keep measuring properly during the coming days.
+If you had a positive LH result but no placed ovulation yet, it is due to lack of sufficient temperature rise.
+It is important to then keep measuring according to our guidelines.

 A negative LH-test does not confirm that you're not fertile, or that ovulation will not occur.
 This only means that no LH surge has been detected at the time you tested, so keep testing.
 You may need to test more often, 2-3 times a day in order to catch the surge.
 Ovulation will occur even if you've only gotten negative LH results, just remember to measure your temperature properly.